Consistency of eight-dimensional supergravities: Anomalies, Lattices and Counterterms: Introduction and summary

 In this paper we are mainly interested in the eight-dimensional supergravity with $16$ supercharges, and the moduli space of the theory is given by $\mathcal{M} $ \eqref{eq:modsp}.
 The moduli space $\mM$ is a realization of the hermitian symmetric space.
 Moreover, the tube domain, called the generalized upper-half plane $\mH_l$, can be realized in this space \cite{bruinier2002borcherds, bruinier20081}.
 We find that the generalized upper-half plane $\mH_l$ provides the correct framework to describe the gauge transformations.
 By introducing Calabi-Vesentini coordinates \cite{Calabi_1960_AM}, we explicitly compute the $\U(1)$ gauge potential and its field strength, and show how the $\U(1)$ compensating transformation generalizes equation~(\ref{eq:sec1_U(1)trans}).
 It is formed by the so called automorphy factor $j(M,Z)$ (where $M$ is an $\SO(2,l; \R)$ transformation, and $Z$ denotes the coordinates on the generalized upper half plane): \lceq{ e^{-i \Sigma(M,Z)} = \frac{j(M,Z)}{|j(M,Z)|} \, . } Equivalently we have $- \Sigma = \arg j(M,Z) = \Arg j(M,Z) + 2 k \pi$ for $k \in \Z$ and $\Arg$ denotes the principal branch of the argument taking the value from $[-\pi,\pi)$.
 Finding a function $\Psi(Z)$ such that \lceq{ \Psi (M \langle Z \rangle ) = \chi (M) j(M, Z)^r \Psi(Z) } would allow to construct the counterterm $\mS$ as \lceq{ \mathcal{S} = \frac{1}{r} \int \arg \Psi(Z) X_8 \, . } Indeed such functions, or more precisely meromorphic modular forms on the orthogonal group $\mO(2,l)$ of weight $r$ and multiplier system $\chi$, can be found by using the Borcherds products \cite{Borcherds1995}.
 The original discovery that the automorphic forms on $\mO^+(2,s+2)$ ($l = s + 2$) can be written as infinite products was made in the context of unimodular latices.
 Following the use of theta correspondence, which gave an alternative approach to these results \cite{HARVEY1996315}, the generalisation of the constructions of modular forms to non-unimodular lattices was provided \cite{Borcherds1998}.

-The case $l = 2$ case requires special treatment.
-Strictly speaking, the Borcherds product does not apply and an alternative derivation of the counterterms is needed.
+The case $l = 2$ case requires special treatment because, strictly speaking, the Borcherds product does not apply and an alternative derivation of the counterterms is needed, which we left for our future work.